dario-piotrowicz/ReactJS_e-commerce-miniproject/README.md

 This is a project written in ReactJS simulating an e-commerce clothes shop that I coded along the following Udemy course: \
 [Complete React Developer in 2020 (w/ Redux, Hooks, GraphQL) By Andrei Neagoie and Yihua Zhang](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/).

-Though I did code along the instructor, all the code written is entirely mine (no copy and paste!) and I often made my own decisions (most noticiably I aborred the CSS in JS topic which I listened to but refused to implemented my project, or the alternative implementation I did for the Redux Sagas).\
+Though I did code along the instructor, all the code written is entirely mine (no copy and paste!) and I often made my own decisions (most noticiably I aborred the CSS in JS topic which I listened to but refused to implement in my project, or a completely alternative implementation I did for the Redux Sagas).\
 So I honestly would say that roughly 70% of the code/project can be attributed to the course's instructors and 30% of it can be attributed to my own efforts/decisions.
 \
 \